 For the Christian servant who wants to be effective in sharing the gospel and bringing a bride to Jesus, prayer must be front and center, first and foremost.
 It cannot be assumed, perfunctory, religious, obligatory or rote.
 When Spirit-led prayer goes before our mission, we can move on the mission with abundant confidence that God is at work.

 How is the Spirit leading you to pray?
 In what ways are your prayers unlocking doors in the people and the community around you?
-Are you willing to engage in earnest prayers to reach more people with the gospel?
+Are you willing to engage in earnest prayers for power in evangelism to reach more people with the gospel?